sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/coercion_and_categories.rst

 obtain::

     sage: (Poly*Matr*Compl)(ZZ)
-    Univariate Polynomial Ring in x over Full MatrixSpace of 3 by 3 dense matrices over Real Field with 53 bits of precision
+    Univariate Polynomial Ring in x over Full MatrixSpace of 3 by 3 dense matrices over Real Floating-point Field with 53 bits of precision

 .. end of output